Phaltan: Industry

-Agriculture

-Backbone of phaltans economy is agriculture .Most of the agricultural land is used for sugarcane cultivation.Phaltan region has four suagar mills.
-Phaltan sugar works was first privately owned sugar mill in asia.

-Milk production is also huge in phaltan and nearby area.Govind milk pvt ltd in phaltan is one of the biggest dairy in Maharashtra that produce milk and milk products.

-Phaltan is also known for its fruit production.
-Dhumalwadi village in phaltan tehsil is first village to get the" village of fruits" title in india.

 Education

 The Nimbkar Agricultural Research Institute is located in Phaltan.
 It focuses on agriculture, renewable energy, animal husbandry and sustainable development.
 Its work on energy self-sufficient tehsils (which became a national policy) was based on the extensive research on biomass availability in Phaltan Taluka.

 In popular culture

-Phaltan is best known as the geospatial basis for the contemporary storyline of the 2010 Priyadarshan film Khatta Meetha in which Akshay Kumar's character Sachin Tichkule is a local native of the town.
-References are also made to the Tichkule family being royal descendants of the Phaltan state.
+Phaltan is best known as the geospatial basis for the contemporary storyline of the 2010 Priyadarshan film Khatta Meetha in which Akshay Kumar's character Sachin Tichkule is a local native of the town, with the Tichkule family shown to be descendants of the village's royal family.